kinnala/scikit-fem/README.md

 - Added: Completely rewritten `Mesh` base class which is "immutable" and uses `Element` classes to define the ordering of nodes; better support for high-order and other more general mesh types
-- Added: `skfem.InteriorBasis.probes`, like `interpolator` but returning a matrix that operates on solution vectors to interpolate them at the given points
+- Added: `InteriorBasis.probes`; like `InteriorBasis.interpolator` but returns a matrix
+  that operates on solution vectors to interpolate them at the given points
 - Added: More overloads for `DiscreteField`, e.g., multiplication, summation and subtraction are now explicitly supported inside the form definitions